As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 I might also try taking a caffeine supplement – especially as they are inexpensive.

 But more importantly, I can continue to drink my freshly ground coffee, guilt-free, knowing that it is doing me ‘good’ rather than ‘harm’ – phew!

-I expect many of you have an opinion or experiences regarding coffee and its health and fitness benefits.
+I expect many of you have an opinion or experience regarding coffee and its health and fitness benefits.

 I’d be interested to hear your thoughts.